Fishbowler/fishbowler.net/content/posts/local-test-env.md

 * Do you need any 3rd party component mocks, e.g. analytics?
 * What else does your app have?

-Your mileage is gonna vary as to how complete the above lists are for your environment, but hopefully it's useful.
+Of course a bunch of these questions apply to non-local environments too.
+Your mileage is gonna vary as to how complete the above lists are for your environment, but I hope you find it useful.
+Find me on Twitter / LinkedIn / Mastodon / in real life, and let me know if there's stuff that I've missed that I should've been thinking about.